-Weekend Art Retreat vs Yoga & Movement
+Weekend Art Retreat vs Yoga Retreats & Movement

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.

-| Weekend Art Retreat | Yoga & Movement | |
+| Weekend Art Retreat | Yoga Retreats & Movement | |

 |---|---|---|

-| Format | Two days of uninterrupted creative expression in the mountains — enough to remember why you create. | Reconnect your body and breath through conscious movement in mountain silence. |
+| Format | Two days of uninterrupted creative expression in the mountains — enough to remember why you create. | Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi. |

 | Duration | Flexible (custom) | 5-day program |